bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Let&apos;s have a look at another example.
-Here, we&apos;ve got an object named darkVador with properties and a method.
+<p>Let&apos;s have a look at another example.
+Here, we&apos;ve got an object named
+darkVador with properties and a method.
 Here we&apos;ve got the describeYourself method that will make darkVador say: "I&apos;m a human and I&apos;m a villain in a series of movies".
-You can see that from inside the method describeYourself, we need to access the value of properties.
+You can see that from inside the method describeYourself, we need to access the value of properties.</p>

-For this, we used the "this" keyword&#41; "this.race" means the race property of the object darkVador, "this.job" means the job property of the object darkVador.
+<p>For this, we used the "this" keyword&#41; "this.race" means the race
+property of the object darkVador, "this.job" means the job property of the object darkVador.
 If we omit "this." before the name of the properties, we are referring to a variable, a global variable for example.
 If there was a variable named "job", in that case it will display the name of variable.
 But if I&apos;ve had "this." before, it means the "job" of this object, the "job" property of this object.
-Let&apos;s try it.
+Let&apos;s try it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 454/455.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">